tzmanics/workshop-serverless-angular/product-list/README.md

 ![sanity init output](https://cdn.netlify.com/ba702acad9a0a7363e5ce2948297489f237a5fa3/6ef9d/img/blog/sanity-init.jpg '`sanity init` ouput')

-We'll create a new project and name it `backend`, say yes to the defaults, but use the `Clean project with no redefined schemas`.
+We'll create a new project and name it `backend`, say 'yes' to the defaults, but use the `Clean project with no redefined schemas`.
 Using the clean product will allow us to write custom schemas without too much overhead that may be confusing.

 Change into the Sanity.io instance `backend` folder and run `sanity start` to start the UI up locally.